 ⚠️ Make sure to always check the general settings for each field.

 The general settings are the most important to get right.
-Below the example, we will go over each of these settings and how you can make the most of them.
+We will review each of these settings and how you can make the most of them.

-• Label - this is the title that you give your field.
-In the example above, this would be "First name".
+Label - this is the title that you give your field.
+In the example above, this is "Full name".

-• Label color - You can choose the color of the label.
-If you want to emphasize a specific field, you can think about giving it a different color.
+Label color - You can choose the color of the label.
+If you want to emphasize a specific field, you can give it a different color.

-💡 Make sure to give your fields names that are recognizable.
-This will help you process the data better when you've downloaded your form submissions.
+💡 Make sure to give your fields recognizable names.
+This will help you process the data better when you download your form submissions.

 Here you can set the background color of the field.